-The most conspicuous changes are the addition of former President Corazon Aquino on the 500 peso bill, together with her husband Benigno S. Aquino Jr., and the addition of highlights from Philippine nature on the reverse.
+Compared with the old series, the most conspicuous changes are the addition of former President Corazon Aquino, who joined her husband Benigno S. Aquino Jr. on the 500 peso bill (and finally, he has a smile on his face), and the addition of highlights from Philippine nature on the reverse.
 The colors have become somewhat brighter, and the numbers indicating the values have increased in size.
 Furthermore, textile patterns from various regions of the country have been added to the reverse.

 Especially the addition of the country's natural wonders and indigenous animals is a welcome addition, and may help the country to preserve its natural treasures.
 What you do not see, you do not love, and what you do not love, you do not take care of, and with those notes, Philippine nature will be seen every time you are dealing with money.
 Boholano's will be especially happy to see the Chocolate Hills and the tarsier pictured on the 200 peso bill.

-The introduction of the new series also means the final demise 5 and 10 peso bills, which are no longer present - and causing Aguinaldo, Mabini, and Bonifacio to join the ranks of hero's disappearing due to inflation, but they are in the pleasant company of Jose Rizal, who used to be on the 2 peso bills.
+The introduction of the new series also means the final demise 5 and 10 peso bills, which are no longer present - and causing Aguinaldo, Mabini, and Bonifacio to join the ranks of national hero's falling victim to inflation.
+To their consolation, we can say that they are in the pleasant company of Jose Rizal, who used to be on the 2 peso bills.

 All banknotes include a number of security features, indicated on the front side:

 The front or obverse shows President Manuel L. Quezon (1878-1940), president of the Philippine Commonwealth from 1935 until 1944, and considered the Father of the National Language.
 This note, like the previous 20 Peso note, commemorates the declaration of Filipino as the National Language in 1935.
 The Malacañan, the Philippine presidential palace, has moved to the front.